jlbelanger/galleri/README.md

 You will also eventually want to delete the images in `demo/public/images`, but you can leave them for now to test if the code is working.

-Choose one of the HTML to files to keep (either `public/dark.html`, `public/light.html`, or `public/minimal.html`), and then delete all other HTML files in `public`.
+Choose one of the HTML to files to keep (either `public/dark.html`, `public/light.html`, or `public/minimal.html`), and then delete all other HTML files in `public` except `403.html` and `404.html`.
 Rename your chosen HTML file to `index.html`.
 You should also delete `public/dark.min.css` and `scss/dark.scss` or `public/light.min.css` and `scss/light.scss` if you aren't using their corresponding HTML files.

 All the following commands should be run in the `demo` folder.